aspose-total/Aspose.Total-Products/total/en/android-java/conversion/svg-to-xamlflow/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to XAMLFLOW on Android via Java" h2="Convert SVG to XAMLFLOW in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Scalable Vector Graphics (SVG) format is a widely used vector image format for two-dimensional graphics.
+It is used to create and display images on the web.
+However, XAMLFLOW is a markup language used to create user interfaces for Windows applications.
+Therefore, it is necessary to convert SVG to XAMLFLOW in order to use the images in Windows applications.

+<h2>How Aspose.Total helps for svg to xamlflow conversion</h2>

-You can integrate SVG to XAMLFLOW conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert SVG file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to XAMLFLOW.
+Aspose.Total for Android Java is a comprehensive package of APIs that can be used to integrate SVG to XAMLFLOW conversion feature in mobile apps.
+It consists of two APIs, Aspose.PDF for Android via Java and Aspose.Words for Android Java.

+The Aspose.PDF for Android via Java API can be used to convert SVG file to DOC.
+It is a powerful PDF manipulation API that enables developers to create, edit, convert, and print PDF documents from within their own applications.
+It supports a wide range of file formats, including SVG, and can be used to convert SVG to DOC.

+The Aspose.Words for Android Java API can be used to render DOC to XAMLFLOW.
+It is a powerful Word Processing API that enables developers to create, edit, convert, and print Word documents from within their own applications.
+It supports a wide range of file formats, including DOC, and can be used to convert DOC to XAMLFLOW.

+By using these two APIs of Aspose.Total for Android Java package, developers can easily integrate SVG to XAMLFLOW conversion feature in their mobile apps.
+This will enable them to use SVG images in Windows applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}